ronak-kumar-sing/Make-it-app/README.md

 Make-it is a comprehensive productivity and study companion designed to help students and professionals maximize their efficiency and track their academic progress.
 Built with React Native and Expo, this cross-platform mobile application offers a suite of powerful features to manage tasks, monitor study habits, and improve learning outcomes.

+🚀 **NEW: AI-Powered Study Resources with Google Gemini 2.0** - Generate custom study materials, notes, and flashcards with cutting-edge AI technology!

+🚀 **NEW: AI-Powered Study Resources with Google Gemini 2.0** - Generate custom study materials, notes, and flashcards with cutting-edge AI technology!

 ![Make-it App](https://github.com/ronak-kumar-sing/Make-it-app/raw/main/assets/images/adaptive-icon.png)

 ## ✨ Features